manpreetdash/manpreetdash.github.io/_posts/2014-04-01-let-me-know.md

 I used to blink in this situation and miss the opportunity but I was once told by a wise man - “always know how people can help you out” - and I’ve lived by it ever since.

-You see people mean well - there’s a lot of ambient goodwill floating around that you can leverage.
+There’s a lot of ambient goodwill floating around that you can leverage.
 But you have to do the work to leverage it.
 When you hear “let me know how I can help” you shouldn’t just shrug it off and say thanks - instead it pays to have a top of mind list of things that you’re actively looking for help with.

 Similar to “Ask HN” or “Show HN” I’d love to see a similar goodwill meme such as “HMO” - “help me out”.
 To that end - I’m posting my current top of mind list below and I encourage you to post your own and ping me.
 I’ll see if I can help out at all!